Over the Apron

 16

 Any team, at any payroll, can sign players to the league minimum (scaled by years of service).
 It's the only signing tool that never hard-caps you — which is why deep-apron contenders live on minimums.
+Bonus fine print: a vet with 3+ years of service on a ONE-year minimum counts on the cap, tax, and aprons only at the 2-year minimum — the league reimburses his team the difference.

 2023 CBA · Art.
-VII §6(i)
+VII §6(i), §3(f)

 Trade machinery